While learning about the problems we

 their pledge to NOT vote for any tax increase they know they will

-be kicked out at the next election.
+be kicked out at the next primary election.
+There's no way

-if that means bringing the country down.
+bringing the country down.

 We can act by promoting a